CSC510-2015-Axitron/projectpaper/README.md

 Finally the amount of time required to research, set up, and put into place all of these services is non-trivial.
 One member of the team spent a large portion of his time doing the work required to set all of the services involved up.
 That represents a trade-off for the team overall:  Would the project have been better off with the work of this extra team member on the project itself, or do the benefits to productivity for the team as a whole outstrip any additional effort that would have been leveraged on the project?
 That call is best left to the reader, rather than be made by an over-presumptuous writer.

+###Project Components

+###Testing

+An automatic testing platform is expected to reduce the chance of existing components being broken by the addition and revision to the code.
+Therefore, we made test an important part of our project and have been developing unit test methods along with the development of the code.
+Due to the nature of our web-based application, headless testing platform is also required.
+Here, Node.js, a general-purpose server site tool, is chosen to carry out both static and dynamic analysis.
+Four components of our project are constantly being tested at each push to the GitHub repository.
+The components are listed below:

+- mazeModel.js
+- backtrack.js
+- apiclient.js
+- mazeMenu.js

+The mazeMode.js component is the engine of the maze game and responsible for I/O, constructing, and gaming logics of the mazes.
+The backtrack.js component is designed to keep track of player's footsteps and walking path while leaving breadcrumbs on the screen.
+A multi-node tree data structure has been built in the code.
+To store player-created contents and player information, a database server was later added to our implementation.
+Here, apiclient is the test suite to verify RESTful web services between the server and client sites (i.e., player's browser).
+The frontend interface is implemented in mazeMenu.js which takes care of sound effects, information display, menu, mouse and keystroke detection and other general I/O of the game.

+One challenge of developing test cases for gaming is how to test UI components in the headless environment.
+Although Node.js provides a few browser-like APIs and tools, we found these tools to be very limited.
+In addition to relying on humans to perform functional tests, we have also created UI mock objects to tackle this issue.
+These UI mock objects were created inside the mocha test files to act as browser window, page document, jQuery library, jQuery AJAX, CanvasEngine, Buzz sound library, remoteDB, and AMaze model itself.
+Using these mock objects allows us to monitor status, responses, and behavior of the game via internal flags.

 ###Discussion
 ####Difficult in testing GUI
 A lot of our project's functionality depends on the GUI working properly, which is difficult to test.
 We ended up making up a series of informal functional tests that one of the development team would have to work through manually if they felt like testing, but more often our testing process was even less formal than that.
 While working on a feature, each developer tended to only test new features added to the GUI, expecting old features to continue to work.
 This bit us a few times, with some new feature breaking old functionality.
 A tool to automate interacting with the GUI would be useful, but we found nothing easy enough to setup to justify the effort of setting it up.